|Guide||♦||10 Triplogs||Active Topic|

 Strenuous off trail hike

 This small mountain sits at the north end of Locket Meadow.
-Its elevation is 9,238, being the smallest mountain in the San Francisco Peaks.
-It is a dull looking lava dome that does not get much attention; not many people hike it.
+Its elevation is 9,238, being the most miniature mountain in the San Francisco Peaks.
+It is a dull-looking lava dome that does not get much attention; not many people hike it.
 Most People go into Locket Meadow to hike into the Inner Basin.
 It is a steep climb that is well worth it.
-It has the best views looking into to the San Francisco Peaks bowl.
+It has the best views looking into the San Francisco Peaks bowl.

-To climb it you can pick any part of the mountain and head up through the open timber.
-The mountain is almost perfectly round and any part of the mountain is going to be equally steep.
-The top is flat and gives wonderful views.
+You can pick any part of the mountain and head up through the open timber to climb it.
+The mountain is almost perfectly round, and any part of the mountain will be equally steep.
+The top is flat and gives lovely views.